victorg1991/liferay-docs/develop/tutorials/articles/mobile/01-android-apps-with-liferay-screens/08-creating-android-list-screenlets.markdown

         return new Bookmark(JSONUtil.toMap(new JSONObject(tableCache.getContent())));
     }

-Lastly, implement the `storeToCache` and `cached` methods to store and recover data from the cache, respectively.
-Note that these methods make use of the enumeration you created earlier.
+Lastly, implement the `storeToCache` and `cached` methods to store data to and recover data from the cache, respectively.
+These methods make use of the enumeration you created earlier.
 For example, here are the `storeToCache` and `cached` methods for `BookmarkListInteractorImpl`: